egovernments/test-automation/README.md

 <!-- Getting Started -->
 ## Getting Started
-This framework required below prerequisites to be covered
+This framework requires below prerequisites to be covered

 <!-- Prerequisites -->
 ### Prerequisites
-To set up this framework two major software needs to be installed into the system.
+To set up this framework, two mandatory softwares need to be installed into the system.
 The step by step setup guideline provided below.
  ###### On Windows
  * [Download JDK 8](https://www.oracle.com/in/java/technologies/javase/javase-jdk8-downloads.html)
  * [Download maven 3.6.3](https://maven.apache.org/download.cgi)